silentdance/ram/intl.en-US/User Guide/Identity integration/Role-based SSO (beta version)/Role-based SSO overview.md

 As shown in the figure, after the administrator configures role-based SSO, the employee \(Alice\) can log on to Alibaba Cloud after the following steps are completed:

-1. Alice uses the browser to select Alibaba Cloud as the target service on logon page of the IdP.
+1. Alice uses the browser to select Alibaba Cloud as the target service on the logon page of the IdP.

-    For example: If the IdP is Microsoft Active Directory Federation Service \(AD FS\), the log on URL will be `https://ADFSServiceName/adfs/ls/IdpInitiatedSignOn.aspx`.
+    For example, if the IdP is Microsoft Active Directory Federation Service \(AD FS\), the log on URL will be `https://ADFSServiceName/adfs/ls/IdpInitiatedSignOn.aspx`.

     **Note:** Some IdPs require users to log on first and then select an SSO application that represents Alibaba Cloud.

 2. The IdP generates an SAML response to the browser.
 3. The browser redirects to the page of the SSO service, and forwards the SAML response.
-4. The SSO service uses the SAML response to request an STS token from Alibaba Cloud STS service, and generates a URL that can log on to the Alibaba Cloud console with the STS token.
+4. The SSO service uses the SAML response to request an STS token from the Alibaba Cloud STS service, and generates a URL that can log on to the Alibaba Cloud console with the STS token.

     **Note:** If the SAML response contains attributes that map to multiple RAM roles, the user is prompted to select a role firstly.